 LICENSEE: Date:

-Waste Reporting Waste Reporting Unit:
+Waste Reporting Unit:

-Option for Measurement (either Cutblock or Aggregate):
+Option for Measur ement (elther C utblock or Aggrega ate):

 Estimated date of field survey:

-Estimated completion date of Primary Logging:
+Estimated comple tion date of Prin narv Logging:

 Actual completion date of Primary Logging:

 Licence: Division:

 Forest District: Region:

-If it is compl waste Formula for G NOTE: Worksheet calculations will be determined upon completion of primary logging for the block.
-If it is certain no changes will occur in the size of the block when primary logging has been completed, then the worksheet can be submitted in advance to facilitate notice of the waste survey.
-Formula for Grid Spacing = √10,000 ha plots
+If it is c comple waste s Formula for Gri ertain no change eted, then the wo survey. id SpacIng = $\sqrt{1}$ es will occur In the orksheet can be sub size of the blo tion of primary logging f ock when primary logging ance to facilitate notice g has been of the

 Column Number (1) (2) (3) (4) (5)

-CP & Block Number Block Size (ha) Plot Requirement from Table or Calculation Ha/Plot Rati Col. 1/Col. 2 equals to Col. 3 value Area in Column 3 Value of Col. 3 Grid Spacing (m) Value in Column 4
+CP & Block Number Size (ha) Plot Requirement from Table or Calculation Ha/Plot Ratio Col. 1/Col. 2 equals to Col. 3 value Total m2of Area in Column 3 Value of Col. 3 10,000 Grid Spacing (m) √ value in Column 4

 2003/04